EhteshamSid/IntelliCast/README.md

 ---

 ## Personal Notes
-This project is a showcase of my skills in prompt engineering, API integration, and building user-friendly AI tools.
+This project is a showcase of advanced prompt engineering, agentic reasoning, API integration, and user-friendly AI tool design.
 If you have feedback or want to extend the bot with more sources or features, feel free to reach out!